 - Are you sure you need to AV scan EVERY write?

 - Investigate having a central AV Domino server

 - Maybe even (shock!) a non VM

 - Install VMware Tools (and keep updated)

 - Ensure OS time is sync'd

 - Separate LUNs

-- Start with 1 vCPU
+- Start with 2 vCPU

-- If you must do 2, check it is being used
+- Work up if needed

 - UPDATERS=x (where x is vCPU count)